SciML/PolyChaos.jl/docs/src/orthogonal_polynomials_canonical.md

 Hence, every system of $n$ univariate monic orthogonal polynomials $\{ \pi_k \}_{k=0}^n$ is isomorphic to its recurrence coefficients $\{ \alpha_k, \beta_k \}_{k=0}^n$.

-## Classical Orthogonal Polynomials
+## Canonical Orthogonal Polynomials

-The so-called *classical* orthogonal polynomials are polynomials named after famous mathematicians who each discovered a special family of orthogonal polynomials, for example [Hermite polynomials](https://en.wikipedia.org/wiki/Hermite_polynomials) or [Jacobi polynomials](https://en.wikipedia.org/wiki/Jacobi_polynomials).
+The so-called *classical* or *canonical* orthogonal polynomials are polynomials named after famous mathematicians who each discovered a special family of orthogonal polynomials, for example [Hermite polynomials](https://en.wikipedia.org/wiki/Hermite_polynomials) or [Jacobi polynomials](https://en.wikipedia.org/wiki/Jacobi_polynomials).
 For *classical* orthogonal polynomials there exist closed-form expressions of---among others---the recurrence coefficients.
 Also quadrature rules for *classical* orthogonal polynomials are well-studied (with dedicated packages such as [FastGaussQuadrature.jl](https://github.com/ajt60gaibb/FastGaussQuadrature.jl).
 However, more often than not these *classical* orthogonal polynomials are neither monic nor orthogonal, hence not normalized in any sense.